 Establish a Midwest-led carbon offsets market.
 Working in collaboration with other Upper Midwest states, Wisconsin farmers could sell carbon offsets to area businesses.
 The Wisconsin Department of Agriculture, Trade, and Consumer Protection would set the total number of offsets to be sold each year and the market cost for each.
 This would reduce the cost of emissions reductions for industry, and farmers would be paid to emphasize sequestration and land stewardship.

-Provide grants, loans, and technical assistance for sustainability.
+Provide grants, loans, and technical assistance for regenerative agriculture and increasing sustainability.
 Protecting Wisconsin’s water, air, and soil is critical to human health, our economy, and our environment.
 Family farmers are often deeply connected to, and great stewards of, the land, but because it is so difficult to make ends meet, few family farmers have the resources to invest in modern technology or sustainable practices that could improve their land and the soil, air, and water quality of the region.
 Restorative and sustainable agricultural practices can enhance yields and improve quality of life for farmers and animals, but they are often too expensive for farmers, and not able to be financed by traditional lenders.
 Micro-loans and small grants (even a few thousand dollars) can help farmers implement low-cost but significant sustainability practices, such as buffer zones between fields and waterways, crop rotation, installing solar panels or wind turbines, or upgrading a barn to provide more daylight to a dairy herd.
 Larger investments could help farmers transition to organic certification, build cooperative manure digesters, or diversify income streams with capital investments.
 We should also increase funding for the Buy Local, Buy Wisconsin grants under DATCP and Farm-to-School programs that help support smaller family farmers and healthier school children.

 Increase state R&D money into the dairy industry.
 Only a handful of Wisconsin’s dairy producers have the facilities to perform research and develop new products.
 The Wisconsin Center for Dairy Research has helped cheesemakers expand into the specialty cheese market, and can additionally be leveraged to help dairy producers develop innovative processes and products.
 To date, the Center for Dairy Research has been funded through dairy farmer checkoff dollars.
 Wisconsin should invest in the Center for Dairy Research so that every dairy producer in Wisconsin can take advantage of the center’s research.
 In addition, we should relaunch the Dairy Business Innovation Center within DATCP, which helped create 43 new dairy plants, helped 72 existing dairy plants expand, launched more than 50 new cheese varieties, and sparked $1.2 billion in industry reinvestment between 2004 and 2012.
 Wisconsin should also leverage federal grand funds by providing matching or additional funds to USDA grant recipients, including Value-Added Producer Grant, Specialty Crop Block Grant, Farmers Market Promotion Program, and Rural Cooperative Development Grant.